-Arkansas recognizes that evidence-based mental health services are critical to the populations it serves.
-Furthermore, DCFS wants to continue to improve the quality of mental health services available to clients.
+Arkansas recognizes that evidence-based mental health services are critical to the populations we serve, and we want to continue to improve the quality of mental health services available to our clients.
 Mental health treatment for adults and children involved with child welfare are mainly covered through Medicaid and private insurance.
-Many DCFS clients already have Medicaid and workers can help eligible clients apply if they do not have coverage or their coverage has lapsed.
+Many of our clients already have Medicaid and workers can help eligible clients apply if they do not have coverage or their coverage has lapsed.
 DCFS does have small contracts for counseling services for those children and caregivers who do not have coverage.
 These contracts are for counseling agencies and/or private licensed providers.

-The Division's current counseling contracts do not specify that therapists must be certified to provide specific therapies.
-While DCFS will not amend its contracts to require certification in the below therapeutic modalities, as that would be too limiting on providers and clients, the contract PIs will be revised to encourage providers to be trained in these approaches.
+Our current counseling contracts do not specify that therapists must be certified to provide specific therapies.
+While DCFS will not amend our contracts to require certification in the below therapeutic modalities, as that would be too limiting on our providers and our clients, the contract PIs will be revised to encourage providers to be trained in these approaches.
 DCFS is also changing the format of the providers' monthly reports.
-Providers will now report not only which clients they see and whether or not the payor source is Medicaid, DCFS contract, or other, but also if they are using one of the specified trauma-informed, evidence-based therapies listed in the Division's IV-E Prevention Program Five-Year Plan, and if the client is eligible under Family First.
-DCFS recognizes that not all of clients will be appropriate for one of these therapies, that not all mental health diagnoses have a corresponding evidence-based therapy as a best practice standard of care, and that some clients may need an evidence-based therapists to these treatment modalities.
-In addition, providers may choose to add to their monthly report other evidence-based therapies they are providing which may lead to other evidence-based therapies they are providing which may lead to other evidence-based therapies added to Arkansas's IV-E Prevention Program Five-Year Plan.
+Providers will now report not only which clients they see and whether or not the payor source is Medicaid, DCFS contract, or other, but also if they are using one of the specified trauma-informed, evidence-based therapies listed in our IV-E Prevention Program Five-Year Plan, and if the client is eligible under Family First.
+DCFS recognizes that not all of our clients will be appropriate for one of these therapies, that not all mental health diagnoses have a corresponding evidence-based therapy as a best practice standard of care, and that some of our clients may need an evidence-based therapy that is currently not included in our plan.
+For these reasons, DCFS is not limiting our therapists to these treatment modalities.
+In addition, providers may choose to add to their monthly report other evidence-based therapies they are providing which may lead to other evidence-based therapies added to Arkansas's IV-E Prevention Program Five-Year Plan.

-In the past, DCFS has partnered with ARBest to help educate DCFS staff on Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and increase the use of this therapy for children in foster care.
+In the past, DCFS has partnered with ARBest to help educate DCFS staff on Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and increase the use of this therapy for our foster children.
 ARBest is a state-funded program through the University of Arkansas Medical Sciences, Psychiatric Research Institute which aims to improve outcomes for traumatized children and families through excellence in clinical care, training, advocacy, and evaluation.
-In addition to the work ARBest has done in regard to TF-CBT, they also provide training for therapists in the evidence-based, trauma-informed practices of Parent Child Interaction Therapy (PCIT), Cognitive Processing Therapy (CPT) and Parent Child Psychotherapy (CPP).
+In addition to the work ARBest has done in regards to TF-CBT, they also provide training for therapists in the evidence-based, trauma-informed practices of Parent Child Interaction Therapy (PCIT), Cognitive Processing Therapy (CPT) and Parent Child Psychotherapy (CPP).
 ARBest keeps an up-to-date register of therapists in Arkansas who are able to provide each of these therapies.
-Because of the respected work ARBest is already doing in the state and the strong partnership between ARBest and DCFS, the Division included these therapies in its IV-E Prevention Program Five-Year Plan.
-DCFS also chose Functional Family Therapy (FFT) to include in the plan.
-While ARBest does not provide training for this intervention, FFT is well-supported and specifically addresses the needs of older youth and their families.
+Because of the respected work ARBest is already doing in the state and our strong relationship with them, DCFS included these therapies in its IV-E Prevention Program Five-Year Plan.
+DCFS also chose Functional Family Therapy (FFT) to include in our plan.
+While ARBest does not provide training for this intervention, FFT is well-supported and specifically addresses the needs of our older youth and their families.